 You may have heard that “food is the new internet.”

 Pre-COVID, food trucks, cooking shows, exotic cuisines, and food concoctions (e.g., oat milk) changed what and how we ate.
-Customers were highly educated and look to online review sites such as Google Reviews to find, research, and get customer feedback on new restaurant selections.
+Customers were highly educated and looked to online review sites such as Google Reviews to find, research, and get customer feedback on new restaurant selections.

 Base Salary, Employment Outlook & Hours for Restaurant Managers

-Because of these varying job responsibilities, a competitive salary for Restaurant Managers is an average of $45,513, according to Payscale.com.
-Salaries are much higher for hospitality managers employed in notable “food cities” throughout the U.S., which include New Orleans, San Francisco, and Seattle.
+According to Payscale.com, a competitive salary for Restaurant Managers is an average of $45,513.
+Salaries are much higher for hospitality managers employed in what are called “food cities” throughout the U.S., which include New Orleans, San Francisco, and Seattle.

 The Bureau of Labor Statistics (BLS) shows that employment in the F&B industry will continue growing well into the mid-2020s.

-Restaurants have statistically been high turnover businesses because of the hours and the stress.
-Because of this, restaurants are using unique staff recruitment and hiring strategies to assist with worker shortage.
+Restaurants have statistically been high turnover businesses because of the hours and stress.
+Thus, restaurants are using unique staff recruitment and hiring strategies to assist with a worker shortage.